 The roast level for cold brew is down to personal preference, but many beans sold with a cold brew label are at the darker end of the scale.
 This is because the cold extraction process highlights the nutty or chocolatey flavors of dark roasts rather than the floral aromatics of lightly roasted coffee (8).
 Stone Street’s Colombian Supremo beans are true to type, with low acidity, a sweet, rich flavor, and chocolate notes.

 If you’re looking for the fresh acidity that this country is known for, Stone Street also makes a light roasted Colombian Supremo coffee.

 These single-origin beans have been harvested from the Andeano Estate and found high on the Andes’ slopes.
 The altitude adds acidity to the beans, while the rich, volcanic ash soil creates a complex flavor profile.

 As with most roasters of Colombian coffee, Volcanica has processed these by using the washed method.
 This allows you to get the full taste of the bean and experience this particular climate’s specifics.
 You’ll get a rich, full-bodied coffee with notes of chocolate, caramel, and orange.

 Volcanica consistently produces high-quality coffee from some of the best growing regions in the world.
-If you’ve ever wanted to try the exclusive Hawaiian Kona or get your hands on some certified Jamaica Blue Mountain coffee, this is the place to go.
+If you’ve ever wanted to try these beans from Kona, Hawaii or get your hands on some certified Jamaica Blue Mountain coffee, this is the place to go.
 All Volcanica coffee is fresh roasted daily to ensure you get the best beans possible.

 Peet’s single origin beans are grown in the famed region of Huila.
 Nestled alongside the country’s second-highest peak, which also happens to be a volcano, it ticks all the boxes for an ideal climate for coffee growing.
 And in fact, Huila regularly produces Cup of Excellence-winning beans.